Nintendo Switch 2 Review: It's Bigger, but Is It Better?

 Design and Build Quality

 The main thing to know about the Switch 2 is that it's bigger.
-The new 7.9" LCD display (up from 6.2") gives you a lot more screen real estate, but it does make the console feel slightly oversized for a true handheld gaming experience.
-To me, it feels almost too big to comfortably hold for long sessions.
+The new 7.9" LCD (up from 6.2") provides significantly more screen real estate, but it does make the console feel slightly oversized for a true handheld gaming experience.
+To me, it feels almost too large to hold comfortably for extended periods.

 A black Switch 2 below a white and black OLED Switch.